Zerraa/tenacity-tera/content/menma-guide/civil-unrest-menma.md

 </center>

+- **Server operates in UTC timezone.
+Please keep it in mind and act accordingly.**

 <hr/>

 Main difference you will notice is that map is different.
 As of **p1.0.7** Civil Unrest is being held on destroyed Island of Dawn.